Dentophobia is the fear of the dentist. But does that really include all of what it is?

 If you’re like most people out there, you totally understand dental fear and dental anxiety.
 But what exactly is that we’re afraid of?
 Is it a fear of needles or a dreaded dental procedure?
 Most likely, you’re not afraid of the people behind the masks because if you met them in the parking lot at Walmart, you probably wouldn’t think twice.

-Try to think of what it is that you’re afraid of and why.
-Identifying fear is the first step to overcoming it.
+The first step to overcoming dentophobia is to identify what it is that you’re afraid of and why.
 After you’ve identified what part of the dentist you’re afraid of, you’ll be able to work through it before you get to the waiting room.

 Overcoming Dental Fear